top of page

 20200111_184059(1)(1).jpg

-Melinda Castro, MS - Insights Housing Case Manager
+Melinda Castro, MS - Insights Program Manager

 Melinda (she/her) was born and raised in MKE and has a strong passion and dedication to giving back to my community.
 She's very proud of her Latino heritage and can provide Spanish language support.
 She's worked with families and the homeless population for 14 plus years.
 Most of her experience has been in Insights program as a Housing Case Manager, a title that includes many hats at one time, connecting and supporting program participants towards self-sufficiency, authenticity, and self-love.
 She has a Bachelor’s Degree in psychology with an emphasis in sociology and Spanish received from University of Wisconsin La Crosse.
 Master’s degree in science of management received from Cardinal Stritch University.
 Avid nature and animal lover.
 Always ready for the next adventure.